corona-warn-app/cwa-documentation/solution_architecture.md

 ## RUNTIME ENVIRONMENT (HOSTING)

-The backend will be made available through the [Open Telekom Cloud (OTC)](https://open-telekom-cloud.com/).
+The back end will be made available through the [Open Telekom Cloud (OTC)](https://open-telekom-cloud.com/).

-For the operation of the backend, several bandwidth estimations need to be taken.
+For the operation of the back end, several bandwidth estimations need to be taken.
 As a high adoption rate of the app is an important requirement, we are considering up to 60 million active users.

 ### Bandwidth Estimations

-While each set of 14 diagnosis keys only has the small size of 392 Byte, all newly submitted diagnosis keys of a time period need to be downloaded by all mobile phones having the application installed.
-When considering 2000 new cases for a day, a transmission overhead (through headers, handshakes, failed downloads, etc.) of 100% and 30 million clients, this adds up to approximately 1.5MB per client, i.e. **42.8TB** overall traffic.
+While each set of 14 diagnosis keys only has the small size of 392 bytes, all newly submitted diagnosis keys of a time period need to be downloaded by all mobile phones having the application installed.
+When considering 2000 new cases for a day, a transmission overhead (through headers, handshakes, failed downloads, etc.) of 100% and 30 million clients, this adds up to approximately 1.5MB per client, i.e. **42.8TB** of overall traffic.
 If a day is split into 24 chucks (one per hour), this results in a total number of **720 million requests per day**.
 If the requests are evenly spread throughout the corresponding hour, approximately **8,500 session requests** per second need to be handled.
 Detailed descriptions of the connections can be found in the chapter ["Data transfer and data processing"](#data-transfer-and-data-processing).
 Those number exclude possible interoperability with other countries.

-If the backend calls from the mobile applications cannot be spread as evenly as we expect, we might experience peaks.
+If the back end calls from the mobile applications cannot be spread as evenly as we expect, we might experience peaks.
 To achieve an even spread (and to be able to handle a peak), we will employ a Content Delivery Network (CDN) by T-Systems to make the individual aggregated files available.
 According to an evaluation with T-Systems, the estimated throughput and request number can be handled by their infrastructure.

 ## Cross-Border Interoperability